derek-m-martin/FinanceTracker-CPSC210-Project-/README.md

 **4.** As a user, I want to be able to see a summary of my total spending over a selected time period to understand my financial habits.

 **5.** As a user, I want to be able to edit or delete a transaction in case I made a mistake or need to update information.

+**6.** As a user, I want to be able to save all my transactions and their respective information such as which category they are in, (if I choose to do so.)

+**7.** As a user, I want to be prompted to load my saved transactions and accompanying information when the FinanceTracker is started (if I choose to do so.)